Eurovision Song Contest 2021: Associate EBU members

 In August 2020, the EBU stated that it did not intend to invite Kazakhstan for this year.

 Non-EBU members

 In August 2020, the EBU stated that it did not intend to invite Kosovo to participate in the 2021 edition of the contest.
-Liechtensteiner broadcaster 1 FL TV, despite previous attempts to become an EBU member, halted its plans after director Peter Kölbel's unexpected death, and did not resume them due to the lack of sufficient funds and of government support; thus it ruled out debuting in 2021.
+Liechtensteiner broadcaster 1FLTV, despite previous attempts to become an EBU member, halted its plans after director Peter Kölbel's unexpected death, and did not resume them due to the lack of sufficient funds and of government support; thus it ruled out debuting in 2021.

 Production

 The Eurovision Song Contest 2021 was a co-production between three related Dutch television organisations — Nederlandse Publieke Omroep (NPO), Nederlandse Omroep Stichting (NOS) and AVROTROS — of which each assumed a different role.
 Sietse Bakker and Astrid Dutrénit served as executive producers, while Emilie Sickinghe and Jessica Stam served as deputy executive producers.
 Marnix Kaart, Marc Pos and Daniel Jelinek served as directors of the three live shows, and Gerben Bakker served as head of show.
 Background music for the shows was composed by Eric van Tijn.

 In January 2020, the EBU announced that Martin Österdahl would become the executive supervisor of the contest after the 2020 edition, succeeding Jon Ola Sand.
 Before his appointment, Österdahl had been an executive producer for the and editions, and had been a member of the contest's reference group between 2012 and 2018.